Graduate Student Union

 - Sponsor academic and social events to enrich the graduate student experience

-Natural Sciences Representative: Jamie Bougher, Physics & Astronomy
+Natural Sciences Representative: Geoffrey Lentner, Physics & Astronomy

 The GSU will be meeting on the second Wednesday of every month (with the exception of March) at 7:30pm social/8:30 meeting.
-Meetings for the Spring 2014 semester will be in the Bingham Humanities Building, Room 300.
+Meetings for the 2014 Academic Year will be in the Bingham Humanities Building, Room 300.
 Food and refreshments will be served.

 The Graduate Student Union, a representative body composed of graduate students from the various disciplines in the College of Arts and Sciences, is offering research funding opportunities for A&S graduate students.
 The GSU is offering grants (maximum $100) to help A&S graduate students offset the costs of conducting research, attending conferences, and purchasing data sets and other materials.
-A second round for Spring/Summer 2013 projects will be announced in January.
+There are two rounds for funding opportunities, they typically occur in September and January.

 Examples of past projects funded by the GSU include: